nomadkitty/custom-hooks/README.md

 All the hooks are inside CustomHooks folder.

 ## Custom Hook List (links below will direct you to the corresponding hook.js file)
-- [useDarkMode](./CustomHooks/useDarkMode.js): includs hook, Navbar component that uses this hook and CSS that relates to this hook
+- [useDarkMode](./CustomHooks/useDarkMode.js): includes hook, example Navbar component that uses this hook and CSS that relates to this hook
 - [useForm](./CustomHooks/useForm.js): this hook can handle input change and form submission
 - [useLocalStorage](./CustomHooks/useLocalStorage.js): can be used with other hooks
 - [useMusicPlayer](./CustomHooks/useMusicPlayer.js)